havvg/havvg.github.com/_posts/2012-02-18-git-rebase-is-not-a-lion-it-is-a-cat-part-one.markdown

 Which is no problem in itself.
 It will only hurt, when you try to push this new history into another repository which `HEAD` is pointing to a commit, the current tree does not contain anymore.

 If you now check the history with `git log`, you will miss the merge commit and all commits have a different hash, all except the first one, you rebased to.
 This is where the part of re-writing history is important to know.
-You can now - *without any problem* - push to any remote branch that's `HEAD` is that exact commit or any past commit in its tree.
+You can now - *without any problem* - push to any remote branch which `HEAD` is that exact commit or any past commit in its tree.
 You **cannot** push to a remote branch which `HEAD` was already on a commit that has been re-written by the `git rebase`!

 The commit you are missing in that log is not gone.
 It is there, if you try `git show <commit>` it will show you its content.
 You can also check it out `git checkout <commit>`.